Markovian Lifts of Stochastic Volterra Equations in Sobolev Spaces: Solution theory, an Ito Formula and Invariant Measures: Main Results

+\begin{remark} Throughout, $X_{t}\in\R^{n_{\textnormal{dim}}}$ for a state dimension $n_{\textnormal{dim}}\geq1$ fixed once and for all, as introduced in the Setup subsection; the Laplace-dual variable $x\in\R_{+}$ appearing inside $\mu_{t}$ is, by contrast, always scalar, regardless of $n_{\textnormal{dim}}$ (see the discussion following equation~\eqref{eqn:SEE_eqn_strong_form_introduction} above for how $\mu_{t}$ carries the state dimension).
+Where a result or example is stated only for $n_{\textnormal{dim}}=1$ for concreteness (e.g.\ the rough-volatility application in Section~\ref{subsec:option_pricing} and the recovery of the Riccati--Volterra equation in Section~\ref{subsec:recover_ALP}), this is noted explicitly at the point where it occurs. \end{remark}

-is a solution of \eqref{eqn:SVE_equiv} with initial condition $x_{0}$.
-Furthermore, \eqref{eqn:Y_process} holds a.s. for any $t\geq 0$. \end{enumerate} In particular, uniqueness holds for the SVE \eqref{eqn:SVE_equiv} with initial condition $x_{0}$ if and only if uniqueness holds for the lifted SEE \eqref{eqn:SEE_strong_formulation} with initial condition $x_{0}\delta_{0}$. \end{theorem} \begin{remark} Unless otherwise stated, we will restrict ourselves to dimension $d=1$ to lighten the notation in later chapters.
-The vector-valued case can be obtained by slightly adapting the arguments presented in this work and does not pose much of a challenge, as the key results regarding our spaces have already been formulated in sufficient generality. \end{remark} Combining the previous equivalence result and the following theorem will allow us to obtain results regarding the long-term behavior of solutions to the SVE. \begin{theorem} Let Assumptions \ref{A:assumption_general_linear_growth}, \ref{A:uniqueness_in_law}, \ref{A:long_term_behaviour} be satisfied, then a mild solution $\mu\in \Vspacedual$ of equation \eqref{eqn:SEE_strong_formulation} is a weak (and in particular generalized) Feller process with an invariant measure. \end{theorem}
+Combining the previous equivalence result and the following theorem will allow us to obtain results regarding the long-term behavior of solutions to the SVE. \begin{theorem}[SEE solution is Feller] Let Assumptions \ref{A:assumption_general_linear_growth}, \ref{A:uniqueness_in_law}, \ref{A:long_term_behaviour} be satisfied, then a mild solution $\mu\in \Wplusdual$ of equation \eqref{eqn:SEE_strong_formulation} is a weak (and in particular generalized) Feller process with an invariant measure.
+(Proved in Section~\ref{section:Invariant_measure}: the weak/generalized Feller property is Corollary~\ref{cor:gen_feller}, and existence of an invariant measure is Theorem~\ref{thm:invariant_measure_mu}.) \end{theorem}